redpanda-ai/Meerkat/ROADMAP.md

 				* Meerkat Unknown, 4 instances
 		* - [ ] Meet with Richa from Program Management to discuss architecture of Meerkat
 	* 3/6
-		* - [ ] Give Rahul and Mandira a complete list of development and 3rd party libraries, with versions.
 		* - [ ] Speak with Sanjay and team about prototype for building a web service panel for Meerkat
 2.  **Meerkat Team**, Matt
 	* 3/3